jabbera/vsts-git-release-tag/overview.md

 Note: Currently this take does not support directly linked TfsGit artifacts.
 They must currently go though a build.
 Once [this](https://github.com/Microsoft/vsts-agent/issues/976) is fixed, those can be supported as well.
 I have no plans to support external git repos.

+  * Changes in 2.0.2
+    * New branch task

 Icons made by Dave Gandy from http://www.flaticon.com is licensed by CC 3.0 BY